 We assumed that all piles will be installed and removed while submerged in water.
-Some piles will be located in the intertidal zone.
+Some of the 36-in permanent piles supporting the approach trestle, and the associated temporary 36-in piles used for the templates to install the permanent piles, will be located in the intertidal zone.
 Work performed at lower tidal heights would likely result in decreased transmission of sounds to the water column.
 However, as the timing of pile installation and removal was not known in advance, we accounted for the possibility that all work may occur at a tidal height that allows for full sound transmission.

 Finally, the pile-driving activities described here will also create in-air noise.
-Because sea otters spend over half of their day with their heads above water (Esslinger et al. 2014), they will be exposed to an increase of in-air noise from construction equipment.
+Because sea otters spend over half of their day with their heads above water (Esslinger et al. 2014), they will be exposed to an increase in-air noise from construction equipment.
 However, we have calculated Level B harassment with the assumption that an individual may be harassed only one time per 24hour period, and underwater sound levels will be more disturbing and extend farther than in-air noise.
 Thus, while sea otters may be disturbed by noise both in-air and underwater, we have relied on the more conservative underwater estimates.